 - Beat egg whites in bowl with mixer until soft peaks form.
 Add the other half of the powdered sugar and continue to beat for another 2 or 3 minutes until thick and creamy.

-- Remove 1 1/4 cups (300 ml) of the beaten eggs and set aside in a covered container (I put it in a condiment dispenser for easy decorating).
+- Remove 1 cup (250 ml) of the beaten eggs and set aside in a covered container (I put it in a condiment dispenser for easy decorating).

 - Add the almond mixture to the rest of the egg white mixture and mix well, until a dough forms.
+It's important to note that due to the amount of egg white varying (size of egg used, etc.) you may need more almond flour to form a dough.
 Cover and put in the fridge for 20 minutes.

 - Place some parchment paper on the counter and sprinkle with powdered sugar, then place the dough on top and shape into a ball, then slightly flatten it.